vaibhavsingh97/animation-with-CSS/03_css_animations/cat walk cycle/README.md

 ## Goals

-- Familiarize yourself with the keyframes and animations
+- Familiarize yourself with the keyframes and animations and add `animation` property on `.tuna` class, alos learn about `steps` and use it in timing function.

 ## Directions